PritK99/MazeBlaze/documentation/Readme.md

 <a href = "https://www.youtube.com/watch?v=Zwh-QNlsurI">Click here</a> for an example of maze solved by floodfill.

 <a href = "https://www.youtube.com/watch?v=7Q_RRomuXYk">Click here</a> for reference to pseudo-code and implementation of floodfill algorithm.

-Implementing these algorithms in MazeBlaze-v2.1 is one of our future aims.